Anthrax is an infection, which can be life threatening.

 It is important to start antibiotics early.
 Any delay greatly increases the risk of death, especially with inhalation anthrax.
 Treatment may be started with IV medications followed by oral antibiotics.
 You may need to take antibiotics for many weeks.

 Inhalation anthrax may also be treated with a monoclonal antibody that specifically targets and neutralizes the anthrax bacteria.

-If you have skin lesion, they will be carefully cleaned and dressed with bandages.
+If you have skin lesions, they will be carefully cleaned and dressed with bandages.

 Finding the source of the anthrax is important.
 Public health officials will check places where the infected person lives and works.
 Contaminated surfaces should be disinfected.
 Other people who may have been exposed will be tested.
 They may be given preventative antibiotics.

 Strategies to prevent exposure to anthrax include: